-The promising PGE reef (Ghisler Reef) grades 695 ppb Pt+Pd+Au over 5 m and 2 ppm combined Pt+Pd+Au +Rh over 1 m has been located in a sequence of pyroxenite, peridotite and dunite cut by hornblendite veins on Qeqertarssuatsiaq (Profile 1).
-A PGE Reef on Itise towards east is interpreted to be an extension of Ghisler Reef.
+The promising PGE reef (Ghisler Reef) grades 695 ppb Pt+Pd+Au over 5 m and 2 ppm combined Pt+Pd+Au +Rh over 1 m has been located in a sequence of pyroxenite, peridotite and dunite cut by hornblendite veins on Qeqertarssuatsiaat (Profile 1).
+A PGE Reef on Itise towards east is interpreted as the extension of the Ghisler Reef.
 The total strike length of the PGE-bearing ultrabasic rock unit is c.
 5 km and the exposed thickness of the ultrabasic rock sequence is more than 50 m.
 The PGE contents discovered so far indicate near-ore grade over mineable widths.